Genivia/ugrep/README.md

   compatible results, making **ugrep** a true drop-in replacement.
 - **ugrep** matches Unicode by default, disabled with option `-U`.
-- **ugrep** regular expression patterns are more expressive than GNU grep and BSD grep and support Unicode pattern matching and most of the PCRE syntax with some restrictions, see further below.
-Extended regular expression syntax is the default (i.e.  option `-E`, as egrep).
+- **ugrep** regular expression patterns are more expressive than GNU grep and BSD grep POSIX ERE and support Unicode pattern matching and most of the PCRE syntax with some limitations, see further below.
+Extended regular expression (ERE) syntax is the default (i.e.  option `-E`, as egrep).
 - **ugrep** uses incremental matching.
 When one or more of the options `-q` (quiet), `-o` (only matching), `-c` (count), `-N` (only line number), `-l` (file with match), or `-L` (files without match) is used, **ugrep** performs